 - salt and pepper to taste

-Make gravy by bringing roast drippings to boil in saucepan on stove.
-Dissolve 3 T flour in 3 T water.
+Make gravy by bringing roast drippings to boil on saute setting (can also do this in saucepan on stove).
+Dissolve 3 T flour in 3 T cold water water.
 Slowly pour into boiling liquid, whisking constantly.
 Continue to boil, whisking until desired consistency is reached.
-Add another tablespoon of dissolved flour if desired.
+Add another tablespoon of dissolved flour in T of water if more thickness is needed for gravy.
 Season to taste.
 Keep to a low simmer, stirring occasionally until ready to serve.

-When potatoes are done, drain from water and set in bowl to mash.
-Microwave sour cream, butter, and milk until hot and melted.
-Pour over potatoes and mash with a potato masher.
+When potatoes and carrots are done, drain from water set carrots aside.
+Return to instant pot or separate bowl.
+Add Sour cream, butter, and milk.
+Mash with a potato masher or hand held beater.
 Season to taste.